Hooverphonic: Early 2000s: The Magnificent Tree

 The band followed up Blue Wonder Power Milk with 2000's The Magnificent Tree, which expands on the sound of Milk with a warmer, more approachable sound.
 Highlights from the album are the string-laden "Out of Sight", "Mad About You", and the title track.

 The same year, Hooverphonic was asked to write a song specifically for the opening ceremony of the 2000 European Football Championship, which took place in Brussels, Belgium.
-The result — a 12-minute-long track called "Visions" — became the theme song of the championship, and Hooverphonic's performance at the opening ceremony was heard/seen by more than 1 billion people.
+The result was a 12-minute-long track called "Visions".
+Hooverphonic's performance at the opening ceremony was heard or seen by more than 1 billion people.

 On the heels of Trees success, the band became the first Belgian outfit to headline the Belgian Rock Werchter musical festival in 2001.